Psy-Fer/blue-crab/README.md

     On OS X : brew install zstd
     ```

+### pick option 2 or 3

-2. Create a virtual environment using Python 3.8+ and install blue-crab
+2. Create a virtual environment using Python 3.8+ and install blue-crab from pip

+    ```
+    python3 -m venv ./blue-crab-venv
+    source ./blue-crab-venv/bin/activate
+    python3 -m pip install --upgrade pip
+    pip install blue-crab

+    blue-crab --help
+    ```

+3. Create a virtual environment using Python 3.8+ and install blue-crab from source

     ```
     # clone the repo